LowLevelDaniel/COIL/CONTRIBUTING.md

     - For docs: `docs/brief-description`

 3. **Make Your Changes**
-  - Follow the coding/documentation style of the project
+  - Follow the documentation style of the project
   - Make focused, logical commits with clear messages
-  - Include tests or examples when applicable
+  - Include examples when applicable

 4. **Documentation**
   - Update relevant documentation
   - Add clarifying comments for complex parts
   - Ensure versioning information is correctly updated
+  - Always maintain clarity about the documentation-only nature of the repository

 5. **Submit a Pull Request**
   - Provide a clear, descriptive title